-Format: Parties must use the exhibit list available on the District Court website at http://www.cod.uscourts.gov/JudicialOfficers/ActiveArticleIII Judges/HonCharlotteNSweeney.aspx.
+Format: Parties must use the exhibit list template available on the District Court website at Hon.
+Charlotte N. Sweeney | US District Court of Colorado.

-2. When to File Exhibit Lists
+When to File Exhibit Lists:

 a.
 Parties shall file their exhibit lists via CM/ECF no later than two business days before a hearing or seven days before the Trial Preparation Conference.
 Final exhibit lists shall be filed via CM/ECF by noon the Friday before trial.